jnmaloof/TomatoInternsBioinf/TIDifferentialExpreesion.md

 ```

 We can use a technique known as multi-dimensional scaling to plot differences between the samples.
-The further away samples are from each other in the plot below, the more different there gene expression is.
+The further away samples are from each other in the plot below, the more different their gene expression is.

 ```r
 plotMDS(dge)  #takes ~ 1 minute
 ```

-#### Excercise 6
+#### Exercise 6
 Are the samples distributed in a way that makes sense?
 Do you see any samples that appear to be mis-labeled?

 Our next goal is to estimate the degree of dispersion in our samples.
-This allows better detections of differentially expressed genes.
+This allows better detection of differentially expressed genes.

 ```r
 design <- model.matrix(~species + temp + species:temp)  #describes our experiment.